Guide for residents

 Things you can buy or hire, from bunting and tables to prizes - see here

-Normally, you will need to apply 3 to 12 weeks in advance for permission from the council traffic/highways department or Events team to temporarily close the road.
+Unless planning an informal street meet, you will normally need to apply 3 to 12 weeks in advance for permission from the council traffic/highways department or Events team to temporarily close the road.

 While residents are writing probably 3 times to every house (and any business) in the street to be involved, you are also effectively consulting them about closing the road.